Skip to main content Accessibility information

 Honours project

-You will selected a topic you are interested in that relates to your Football Development and Coaching degree.
-You are required to develop and execute this projects as agreed with your Tutor.
-You are expected to source and synthesize relevant academic literature; apply relevant theoretical concepts; you may collect primary data, and you will interpret and analyse key finding.
-You will share your honours project via a written report and present at a student conference.
+You will select a topic of interest that relates to your degree.
+You are required to develop and execute this project as agreed with your Tutor.
+You are expected to source and synthesise relevant academic literature and apply relevant theoretical concepts.
+You might collect primary data, and you will interpret and analyse key findings.
+You will share your honours project via a written report and present it at a student conference.

 Talent identification in football